Lee M. Drescher, Creator & Executive Producer

 Ms. Drescher holds a B.A. from Boston University and two Master’s Degrees; one in Early Childhood Education from Wheelock College, and another in School Libraries from Boston University.
 She served on the Board of the Association for the Advancement of Educational Research (AAER) where she presented several papers on Media Education, and was VP of conference planning.
 Her creation of Treasure Time has allowed her to act as an advocate for the importance of the arts in the education and development of young minds.

-Ms. Drescher has been active with the Mass Library Association and Cultural Council, as she continues to present STEAM literacy programs at area libraries schools and daycare centers.
+Ms. Drescher has been active with the Massachusetts Library Association and Cultural Council, as she continues to present STEAM PLUS literacy programs at area libraries, schools and daycare centers.
 With grant money received, she worked In South Boston for five years where she did story programs in eight Head Start Centers, and now she is presenting programs to PACE Head Start and preschools in New Bedford.
 Her story presentations also serve as educational models for classroom teachers.

 Ms. Drescher is active at Wheelock College Theatre in supporting children’s theatre and implementing new combined arts programs.
 In 2016 she founded The Treasure Time Storybook Theatre, which is a group of young actors who sing songs and put on plays about picture books.
 The purpose of these shows is to encourage audience and family participation, promote literacy and instill a love of books about the arts and sciences.
 Lee Drescher’s present effort and vision is geared towards promoting Treasure Time for national television and interactive applications for social media.